7h30ry/writeups/Reverse-Engineering/FlagAppraisal.md

 Hi everyone, this is `0x1337` also known as `h4cky0u`

-My github account was placed as spam so i'm currently waiting for Github support to fix it
+My github account was placed as spam so i'm currently waiting for Github support to fix it that's why i'm using my Buddy's account for this

 So today I participated in the MetaCTF Monthly Challenge